hmZa-Sfyn/Quacko/misc/notepad++/README.md

 ## Limitation of the notepad++'s syntax highlight

 Notepad++'s syntax highlight feature is a little bit limited.
-For example, the magpie language has two types of line comments.
+For example, the Quacko language has two types of line comments.
 Notepad++ seems could not highlight both. so you need to be careful about line comment.
-I suggest use only one type of comment across all your magpie source.
+I suggest use only one type of comment across all your Quacko source.